-Here are some of the most popular reasons for candidate ghosting—along with strategies that companies can use to help put an end to this growing trend.
+Here are some of the most popular reasons for candidate ghosting and strategies companies can use to help end this growing trend.

 When ghosting occurs

-Candidate ghosting doesn’t just take place in one specific part of the hiring process.
+Candidate ghosting doesn’t just occur in one part of the hiring process.
 Much to the dismay of TA and HR professionals, instances of ghosting can occur in one of these five points:

-- After applying – Job boards like LinkedIn and Indeed have “easy apply” features that make it almost effortless for candidates to be considered for a position.
-The downside to these functionalities is that candidates don’t feel obligated to respond to recruiter messages or take part in further rounds of the hiring process.
+- After applying: Job boards like LinkedIn and Indeed have “easy apply” features that make it almost effortless for candidates to be considered for a position.
+The downside to these functionalities is that candidates don’t feel obligated to respond to recruiter messages or participate in further rounds of the hiring process.

-- After screening – Typical candidate screenings take place via a phone interview with a recruiter and are meant to determine whether the individual is qualified for the role.
+- After screening: Typical candidate screenings take place via a phone interview with a recruiter and are meant to determine whether the individual is qualified for the role.
 Recruiters usually ask about candidates’ salary requirements and availability to work.
-If the job seeker doesn’t feel compelled by the opportunity after this initial screening, the odds of ghosting increase significantly.
+The odds of ghosting increase significantly if the job seeker doesn’t feel compelled by the opportunity after the initial screening.

-- After interviewing – For one reason or another, candidates decide to walk away from the potential employment opportunity after conducting an interview.
-This is sometimes due to something that was said by the recruiter that didn’t align with the individual’s expectations of the role.
+- After interviewing: For one reason or another, candidates decide to walk away from the potential employment opportunity after conducting an interview.
+Why?
+46 percent of candidates ghost due to an impersonal interview process.
+Ghosting is also sometimes due to something said by the recruiter that didn’t align with the individual’s expectations of the role.

-- After job offer – Job seekers often are in talks with several employers at a time and may receive more than one job offer during their employment search.
+- After a job offer: Job seekers often are in talks with several employers and may receive more than one job offer during their employment search.
 If your company extends an offer to a candidate with an annual salary or job responsibilities that aren’t on par with others the person received, the individual could vanish in the blink of an eye.

 Reasons for ghosting

-While ghosting does not happen with all job seekers, it remains baffling to some industry experts why candidates choose to go through some—or all—of the hiring process before eventually ceasing communication with their prospective employer.
-Indeed’s report revealed some of the most common reasons why individuals choose to ghost their recruiter:
+While ghosting does not happen with all job seekers, it remains baffling to some industry experts why candidates go through some—or all—of the hiring process before eventually ceasing communication with their prospective employer.
+Here are the most common reasons why individuals choose to ghost their recruiter:

 Ghosting in a candidate-driven market

-As shown by the percentages above, there are many different factors as to why an employee chooses to tap out on a potential job opportunity.
+As shown by the percentages above, there are many reasons why an employee chooses to tap out on a potential job opportunity.
 Some recruiters can accidentally mislead their candidates, which doesn’t help the odds of securing their trust during the recruiting process.
 In such a candidate-driven job market, it’s becoming increasingly clear that job seekers understand the degree of leverage they hold in job offers and employment negotiations.
-And while candidates have the right to be choosey with the opportunities they pursue, they should also be mindful of their professional reputations when considering how to proceed during the recruiting process.
+While candidates have the right to be choosey with the opportunities they pursue, they should also be mindful of their professional reputations when considering how to proceed during the recruiting process.